z/mybb-theme-bridge/README.md

 ## Usage

+Dump template files from the database to the filesystem:

 `php tpl.php dump`

-Dumps template files from the database to the filesystem
+Remove template files from the filesystem:

 `php tpl.php remove`

-Watch the template files on the filesystem and update the db on change.
+Push filesystem templates into the database:

 `php tpl.php sync`

-Updates the filesystem templates in the database.

 ## License